Residents of Xi'an, China, react to COVID lockdowns with outrage and humor

 More than 300 miles away, the central city of Yuzhou is also under lockdown after authorities discovered just three asymptomatic cases there.

-However, lockdowns like the ones in Xi'an and Yuzhou, as well as mass testing, are widely supported in China because they let the majority continue going to work and eating out like normal.
+Lockdowns like the ones in Xi'an and Yuzhou, as well as mass testing, are widely supported in China because they allow the majority of citizens to continue going to work and eating out like normal.
 As the Beijing Winter Olympics in February draw near, coronavirus prevention policies will likely only get more strict.

 Chinese journalist Jiang Xue, who is among the minority under lockdown in Xi'an, wrote in an essay widely shared this week: